-These awards were presented at SAGE Eldercare's 58th Annual Meeting, which was held on July 11, 2012.
+These awards will be presented at SAGE Eldercare's 60th Annual Meeting on October 1, 2014.

-The Agnes N. Badgley Award was created in 1989 to recognize the invaluable contributions of SAGE Eldercare's many volunteers Mrs. Agnes Badgley was an active volunteer and President of he Board of Trustees who devoted many years of service to SAGE Eldercare.
-Peter Daley of Summit was recognized as this year's recipient for his contributions to SAGE.
+The Agnes N. Badgley Award was created in 1989 to recognize the invaluable contributions of SAGE Eldercare's many volunteers.
+Mrs. Agnes Badgley was an active volunteer and President of he Board of Trustees who devoted many years of service to SAGE Eldercare.
+Bev Kaczmarski of Maplewood is the 2013 recipient for her contributions to SAGE.

-The Community Partner Award was initiated in 1996 to honor local individuals or business that generously share their expertise in support of SAGE Eldercare and older adults in the community.
-Dr. Michele Elkins, a Geriatrician at Overlook Medical Center, was recognized as the 2011 recipient of this award.
+The Community Partner Award was initiated in 1996 to honor local individuals or businesses that generously share their expertise in support of SAGE Eldercare and older adults in the community.
+AARP Tax-Aide Program of Union County is being recognized as the 2013 recipient of this award.

-Summit Fire Department was given the 2011 Good Neighbor Award by SAGE.
+The Larks, a musical troupe affiliated with the Junior League of Summit, is being given the 2013 Good Neighbor Award by SAGE.
 This award was initiated in 1996 to honor local organization that generously share their resources in support of SAGE Eldercare and older adults in the community.

 The Outstanding Youth Volunteer of the Year Award was created in 2005 to recognize ongoing volunteer involvement by local youth who have committed their time and service to SAGE Eldercare.
-Julia Revzin, a resident of Summit and student at the University of Chicago, received this award for 2011.
+Lincoln-Hubbard Elementary School in Summit is being recognized as the 2013 award recipient.

 "Be the change you want to see in the world." --Mahatma Gandhi